The Combinatorial Multi-Round Ascending Auction: Introduction

-We also characterize equilibria when bidders have decreasing marginal values.
-In particular, there is an inefficient ex-post equilibrium in demand expansion strategies in which bidders submit a constant headline demand for the maximum (capped) quantity and one additional bid of zero (i.e., the reserve price) for the residual supply at a relatively high clock price.
-In this equilibrium, the stronger bidder wins a larger quantity than what he would have won in the efficient allocation.
-The same \emph{\flatbid\ } strategy also forms an ex-post equilibrium under increasing marginal values.
-In fact, the \flatbid\ strategy turns out to be outcome-equivalent to CMRA-truthful bidding under increasing marginal values (Theorem~\ref{theorem:constant-ex-post}) and to a VCG auction with truthful bidding.
+Next, we identify a simple strategy that forms an ex-post equilibrium both under decreasing and non-decreasing marginal values (Theorem~\ref{theorem:constant-ex-post}).
+With symmetric caps, the (what we call \emph{constant}) strategy prescribes a constant headline demand for the maximum (capped) quantity and a single additional bid of zero (i.e., the reserve price) for the residual supply at a relatively high clock price.
+The strategy thereby resembles clock-truthful bidding under non-decreasing marginal values except for the single additional bid.
+In this equilibrium and with decreasing marginal values, the bidders expand demand so that the stronger bidder wins a larger quantity than what she would have won in the efficient allocation.
+With non-decreasing marginal values, the equilibrium outcome is as under CMRA-truthful bidding and also as in a VCG auction under truthful bidding.
+With asymmetric caps, both bidders' headline demand is the second highest cap and the ex-post equilibrium exists as long as the utility for quantities between the two caps is not too different.

-Finally, we show how bidders can use the additional bids to collude.
-Suppose at the start of the clock, each bidder places a headline demand of the maximum capped quantity and an additional bid of half the initial clock price for half of the available quantity.
+A final and crucial theoretical insight for practical auction design is that bidders can use additional bids to collude.
+Suppose each bidder plays the constant strategy, but also places an additional bid of half the initial clock price for half of the available quantity in the initial clock round.
 As both bidders winning half of the supply is (weakly) revenue-maximizing, the auction ends immediately by assigning half of the supply to each bidder at the initial clock price.
-We show that this strategy profile forms an equilibrium if each bidder expects the opponent to be sufficiently strong.
-Moreover, if the bidders' marginal values for each unit decrease, then the equilibrium conditions for collusion become easier to satisfy (Theorem~\ref{theorem:collusion}).
-Importantly, this collusive demand reduction strategy carries no risk.
+We show that this strategy profile forms an equilibrium if bidders are sufficiently symmetric (Theorem~\ref{theorem:collusion}).
+Surprisingly, this collusive demand reduction strategy carries \emph{no risk}.
 If the other bidder does not work out the collusive bidding strategy and the auction does not end in the first round, the bidder is unconstrained in her bids in later rounds.

-Taken together, our results suggest that the CMRA is a surprisingly effective auction format for selling complements: not only is a salient version of straightforward bidding an efficient, ex-post equilibrium, but collusion is also less likely to be profitable.
-By contrast, the CMRA does not have appealing properties for selling substitutes where a clock auction could raise more revenue.
-Fig.~\ref{fig:summary} summarizes our results.
+In any case, the weaker bidder loses nothing by placing a zero additional bid on half of the supply.